syncfusion-content/blazor-docs/blazor/datagrid/how-to/prevent-default-grid-action.md

 # Prevent default DataGrid action in Blazor DataGrid Component

-The default datagrid actions can be prevented by cancelling them in the [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_Fill) event.
+The default datagrid actions can be prevented by canceling them in the [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_Fill) event.

 This is demonstrated in the following sample code where the `Add` operation is prevented by setting `Cancel` argument value of the [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_Fill) event to **false**,